 Many people with doctorate degrees teach college and/or conduct research.
 A Ph.D. can also offer a variety of research and development-oriented opportunities in the public or private sector.

 The Department of Biomedical Engineering offers a Ph.D. in which students complete a minimum of 64 or 96 hours on their degree plans.
 The total number of hours on the degree plan as well as the required number of hours of formal coursework is dependent upon the student’s previous degree(s).
 As part of this research-intensive degree, students will write and defend a dissertation.
 A PhD requires a committee of four or more graduate level faculty members, including one faculty to act as the primary advisor for each candidate.

 Students may enter this program with a master’s or bachelor’s degree in engineering or an equivalent field.
 (If the degree is not in engineering, leveling courses may be required.)
-Students entering with only a bachelor’s degree will be required to complete a 96-hour degree plan, and students who have earned a master’s degree at a U.S. institution will only be required to complete a 64-hour degree plan.
+Students entering with only a bachelor’s degree will be required to complete a 96-hour degree plan, and students who have earned a master’s degree will only be required to complete a 64-hour degree plan.

 PhD Degree Plan (BS)

 This degree plan is for students who plan to pursue a PhD directly from a BS.
-Students with an international Masters or a non-engineering Masters should also follow this degree plan.
+Students with a non-engineering masters should also follow this degree plan.